 - 1 cup crushed Reese’s Pieces, divided

-- First, make the Oreo cookie crust by crushing the Oreos into a fine crumb using a food processor or blender.
+- First, make the Oreo cookie crust: Crush the Oreos into a fine crumb using a food processor or blender.
 Using a rubber spatula or wooden spoon, mix the crushed Oreo crumbs and melted butter together.
 It may look like there is not enough butter, but it will come together.

 - Place into a 9 or 10 inch pie pan, pressing the crumbs onto the bottom and up the sides as much as it will fit.
 Try to make the crust 1/8 inch thick all around.
 It does not have to be perfect.
 Set in the freezer as you make the filling.

-- Prepare the pie filling in a large bowl by mixing the peanut butter, sugar, cream cheese, and milk.
+- Prepare the pie filling: Mix the peanut butter, sugar, cream cheese, and milk together in a large bowl.
 I used an electric mixer, but a rubber spatula or wooden spoon would do the trick.
 Mix until the mixture is completely smooth.
 Gently fold in the whipped topping.